The Midsummer Station: Commercial performance

 The Midsummer Station debuted at No. 7 on the Billboard 200 in the United States, with first-week sales of 30,000 copies.
 Digital downloads accounted for 72 percent of the album's first-week total.
+In December 2012, the album sold 92,775 copies in the US.
 In the United Kingdom the album debuted at No. 34, selling 3,281 copies in its first week.
+The album also peaked at No. 1 on the Billboard Canadian Albums Chart with first week sales of 3,700 copies.
+As of November 2012, the album has sold over 200,000 copies worldwide.

 Track listing

 Personnel

 Credits adapted from the liner notes of The Midsummer Station.